-- Owners or upper-tier contractors argue that claims are barred by contract language that requires preservation of claim rights be memorialized in writing to be excluded from broadly drafted claim waivers. - Owners or upper-tier contractors contend that their project representatives lacked the authority to vary the terms of a written agreement. - Witnesses needed to corroborate verbal agreements are no longer available. - A court or arbitrator might summarily reject the undocumented claims because the contract language requires written notice for a claim to be reserved.
+- Representatives of owners or upper-tier contractors later forget or simply ignore the undocumented agreements years later. - Owners or upper-tier contractors argue that claims are barred by contract language that requires preservation of claim rights be memorialized in writing to be excluded from broadly drafted claim waivers. - Owners or upper-tier contractors contend that their project representatives lacked the authority to vary the terms of a written agreement. - Witnesses needed to corroborate verbal agreements are no longer available. - A court or arbitrator summarily rejects the undocumented claims because the contract language requires written notice for a claim to be reserved.